jeftegoes/AwsOverview/Machine Learning/Prompt Engineering.md

   - **Enhance Clarity:** Prevents the use of complex terminology or detailed data, making the output clearer and more accessible
 - **Example**
   - **Instructions**
-    - "Write a concise summary that captures the main points of an article about learning AWS (Amazon Web Services).
+    - Write a concise summary that captures the main points of an article about learning AWS (Amazon Web Services).
 Ensure that the summary is clear and informative, focusing on key services relevant to beginners.
 Include details about general learning resources and career benefits associated with acquiring AWS skills. **Avoid discussing detailed technical configurations, specific AWS tutorials, or personal learning experiences.**
   - **Context**
     - I am teaching a beginner's course on AWS.
   - **Input Data**
     - Here is the input text:
-      - 'Amazon Web Services (AWS) is a leading cloud platform providing a variety of services suitable for different business needs.
+      - Amazon Web Services (AWS) is a leading cloud platform providing a variety of services suitable for different business needs.
 Learning AWS involves getting familiar with essential services like EC2 for computing, S3 for storage, RDS for databases, Lambda for serverless computing, and Redshift for data warehousing.
 Beginners can start with free courses and basic tutorials available online.
 The platform also includes more complex services like Lambda for serverless computing and Redshift for data warehousing, which are suited for advanced users.
-The article emphasizes the value of understanding AWS for career advancement and the availability of numerous certifications to validate cloud skills.'
+The article emphasizes the value of understanding AWS for career advancement and the availability of numerous certifications to validate cloud skills.
   - **Output Indicator**
     - Provide a 2-3 sentence summary that captures the essence of the article. **Do not include technical terms, in-depth data analysis, or speculation.**"